20 Awesome Sources of Free Data

 This covers geophysical, atmospheric, and oceanic data.
 They are currently the world’s largest provider of climate and weather information.

-They also provide links to older tools that may not be available currently on the website but reside elsewhere.
+They also provide links to older tools that may not currently be available on the website but reside elsewhere.

 12. Data Sets SubReddit

 You do have to sign up but it’s free.
-You can search for datasets and find people giving information and requesting it.
+Here, you can search for datasets and find people giving information and requesting it.

 Reddit, in general, is also a great place to look for information and see what’s trending.